pierre-vigier/Perl6-Math-Matrix/README.md

 ### [Range](#type-conversion-and-output-formats)

 Returns an range object that reflects the content of all cells.
+Please note that complex number can not be endpoints of ranges.

     say $matrix.Range: 1..4

+To get single endpoints you could write:

+    say $matrix.Range.min: 1
+    say $matrix.list.max:  4

 ### [gist](#type-conversion-and-output-formats)